 Once nominated, an officer must uphold the Student Council Mission Statement and function as a servant leader of Central Catholic.
-He must attend Council Meetings and events and be willing to forego other activities that compromise his time commitment or duty to the Student Council.
+He must attend Council Meetings and events and be willing to forego other activities that compromise his time commitment or duty to the Student Council, such as the Viking Victory Auction.